 Oh, and we also have a mysterious radio host named Barry (J. Aaron Boykin) delivering cryptic warnings.

-The visuals and storytelling techniques in Falling Stars is wonderful, as it opens with a chilling sequence of a woman disappearing after seeing a shooting star.
+The visuals and storytelling techniques in Falling Stars are wonderful, as it opens with a chilling sequence of a woman disappearing after seeing a shooting star, and the film quickly establishes an atmosphere where every small action could have profound consequences.

 The film’s pacing keeps the tension high as well, as you follow the characters’ efforts to undo their mistake before the curse takes hold, with each scene providing new insights into the brothers' bond and their fear of the unknown.

-I highly recommend Falling Stars, it probably won't be for everyone, but is a film that deserves a lot of praise in my opinion, and with a runtime of 80 minutes, the film doesn't go on for too long either, which is always nice.
+I enjoyed my time with the film though and the world building efforts it attempts, and it is a film all about the unknown and consequences, and with a runtime of 80 minutes, the film doesn't go on for too long either, which is always nice.
 (Hello, Smile 2).

 [Falling Stars on IMDB] [Where to watch Falling Stars]